-The names and particulars of the directors of the company during or since the end of the financial year ended 30 June 2023, are: -
+The names and particulars of the directors of the company during or since the end of the financial year ended 30 June 2024, are: -

-Graham Reveleigh Non-Executive Director
+Non-Executive Director

-Qualifications - BSc.
+BSc.
 MSc, Fellow Aus IMM.

-Experience - Mr Reveleigh is a professional geologist and has over 50 years' experience in the resources industry both in Australia and overseas.
+Mr Reveleigh is a professional geologist and has over 50 years' experience in the resources industry both in Australia and overseas.
 Early in his career, he worked in the oil industry, then spent most of his career in exploration, mine management and construction in the mineral industry.
-Mr Reveleigh has had extensive experience in petroleum in recent years as a director of Drillsearch Energy (now part of Beach Energy) and its Canadian subsidiary.
-He is a Fellow of the chairman in 2005.

-Australasian Institute of Mining and Metallurgy.
-He was appointed a director and
+He has had extensive experience in petroleum as a director of Drillsearch Energy (now part of Beach Energy).
+He is a Fellow of the Australasian Institute of Mining and Metallurgy.
+He was appointed a director and chairman in 2005.

-Special responsibilities: Chairman of the company; geotechnical advice.
+Chairman of the company; geotechnical advice.

-Charles Ross - Non-Executive Director
+Non-Executive Director

-Qualifications - BSc
+BSc.

-Experience Mr Ross has had extensive experience in the private and public equity and corporate finance market in Canada, USA and Europe of over 25years.
-He has operated extensively in corporate asset acquisition and divestiture, review and development of corporate financing strategies, administration, compliance procedures and investor relations in North America and the Euro zone.
-He was a director of a subsidiary of ASX Listed Drillsearch Energy from 1992 until 2008 involved in most aspects of petroleum exploration, development and production operations in the Western Canada Basin and Australian areas.
+Mr Ross has had extensive experience in the private and public equity and corporate finance market in North America and Euro zone of over 25 years.
+He has operated extensively in corporate asset acquisition and divestiture, review and development of corporate financing strategies, administration, compliance procedures and investor relations.
+He was a director of a subsidiary of ASX Listed Drillsearch Energy from 1992 to 2008 involved in most aspects of petroleum exploration, development and production operations in the Western Canada Basin and Australian areas.
 He was appointed a director in 2005.

-Special responsibilities: Audit reviews; corporate strategy.
+Audit reviews; corporate strategy.

-Sachin Saraf - Executive Director (appointed on 19 September 2022)
+Executive Director

-Qualifications - B.com (Hons.); PGD.Com; CPA.
+B.com (Hons.); PGD.Com; CPA.

-Experience Mr Saraf has been the Company Secretary and CFO of Bounty group since 2014.
+Mr Saraf has been the Company Secretary and CFO of Bounty group since 2014.
 Prior to joining Bounty, he gained significant experience in finance roles with ASX listed Origin Energy and Drillsearch Energy since 2007.
+He was appointed a director in 2022.

-Special responsibilities: Company secretary and CFO.
+Company Secretary and CFO.

-Roy Payne - Mr Payne retired as a Non-Executive Director on 23 September 2022.